containers/common/docs/containers.conf.5.md

 The `network` table contains settings pertaining to the management of CNI plugins.

+Note: If Podman is running in a virtual machine using `podman machine` (this includes Mac and Windows hosts), ensure that you add the configuration in the virtual machine by using `podman machine ssh`.

 **network_backend**=""

 Network backend determines what network driver will be used to set up and tear down container networks.